Ceviche is a very traditional appetizer in Latin America. One more commonly enjoyed on the coast. However, it can be enjoyed anywhere and at any time.

 - 1 purple onion, finely chopped

 - 1 yellow bell pepper, finely chopped

 - 1 tbsp olive oil

 - Sea salt, to taste

 - Place halibut in mixing bowl, and add in sea salt and lime juice.
-Cover the bowl with a lid and refrigerate for 4+ hours (to let the lime “cook” the fish).
+Cover the bowl with a lid and refrigerate for 4+ hours to allow the lime to “cook” the fish.

 - Soak the onions in cold salted water for 45 minutes.
 Rinse well and drain.

-- Add onions, peppers, cilantro and olive oil to the fish bowl (you can add a little more sea salt here if needed).
-Cover bowl and place it back in the refrigerator for 30 more minutes.
+- Add onions, peppers, cilantro and olive oil to the fish bowl.
+Taste and add a little more sea salt if needed) Cover bowl and refrigerate for 30 more minutes.

 - Serve along with a side of Patacones, plantain chips or a little popcorn!